Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 Pseudoscorpions, however, don't bite or sting and are harmless to humans or pets.
 Plus, they won't damage your clothes, food, or other property around your house.

 So, there's really no need to hunt them down.
 But if you happen to see one, you might just relocate him outdoors where he could be beneficial to you by ridding your yard of insect pests.

 Pseudoscorpions Feed on Small Insects

-All pseudoscorpions are predacious arthropods that feed on other types of arthropods or small insects (ants, mites, thrips, barklice, booklice etc).
+All pseudoscorpions are predacious arthropods that feed on other types of arthropods or small insects (ants, mites, thrips, barklice, booklice, etc.).
 Different species of pseudoscorpions hunt their prey differently; many of them will aggressively stalk but others hide and ambush their prey.
-Some pseudoscorpions have two, four or even no eyes at all.
+Some pseudoscorpions have two, four, or even no eyes at all.

 The sensory hairs on their pedipalps are used to help them find prey because the ones that do have eyes have poor vision.
-If an insect happens to brush up against the sensory hairs, it triggers a response in the pseudoscorpion (sort of a notification to act) allowing it to seize and subdue the insect with its pincers, which are loaded with poison glands.
+If an insect happens to brush up against the sensory hairs, it triggers a response in the pseudoscorpion (a notification to act) allowing it to seize and subdue the insect with its pincers, which are loaded with poison glands.
 The prey is instantly paralyzed.